lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 defined security levels by picking a reference scheme, which NIST expects to offer notable levels of resistance to both quantum and classical attack.
-To wit, a KEM algorithm that achieves NIST PQC security must require computational resources to break IND-CCA2 security comparable or greater than that required for key search on AES-128, AES-192, and AES-256 for Levels 1, 3, and 5, respectively.
+To wit, a KEM algorithm that achieves NIST PQC security must require computational resources to break IND-CCA security comparable or greater than that required for key search on AES-128, AES-192, and AES-256 for Levels 1, 3, and 5, respectively.
 Levels 2 and 4 use collision search for SHA-256 and SHA-384 as reference.